Print secure barcode tickets with copy protection

 With Microsoft Word: If you have an Excel list with names, you can generate barcodes with the BarcodeChecker software and add them to the Excel file.
 Then use Microsoft Word to print or e-mail the name tags, invitations, etc.

-Check the barcodes at the entrance with the BarcodeChecker software and a simple barcode scanner or Android phone.
+Check the barcodes at the entrance with the BarcodeChecker software and a simple barcode scanner, Android phone or iPhone.
 This allows you to install a very economical admission control system and makes sure that only authorized participants can enter the location.

 A.) Print name tags with TicketCreator